bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_five_segmentation.rst

 First Pass: Hierarchical Segmenter
 ==================================

 First some preliminaries, then the function ``actionSegmenterHC`` performs clustering on color features.
-It then converts those clusters to segments, using the Bregman Segment class.
+It then converts those clusters to segments, using the ACTION/Bregman Segment class.
 It returns the segments (including feature data) plus the segmenter's assignments of frames to segments.

 .. code-block:: python